-The depth and extent of the impact of COVID-19 will have on Mexico and in other key economies remains uncertain.
 We believe Mexico's global competitiveness, favorable demographic profile, geographic location, and robust demand for industrial, and retail real estate provides the foundation for ongoing real estate investment opportunities.
 Mexico's long-term competitive fundamentals in terms of skilled labor and extensive network of trade agreements remain strong in our view.
-The outlook for GDP growth for 2023 published on 4Q2022 by the Mexican Central Bank was adjusted downwards from 1.2% in September's 2022 survey to 0.9% in December's 2022 survey, while expectations for 2024 GDP growth were also introduced in the later with a consensus at 1.9%.
-Based on figures reported by INEGI (Mexico's National Institute for Statistics and Geography), the unemployment rate decreased, from 3.8% in December 2021 to 3.0% in December 2022.
-Inflationary pressures continued to hit the Mexican economy during 2022 and the Mexican Central Bank continued acting in response by increasing the reference rate 8 times during 2022, from 5.50% to 10.50%.
+The outlook for GDP growth for 2024 published on 4Q2023 by the Mexican Central Bank was adjusted upwards from 1.9% in September's 2023 survey to 2.3% in December's 2023 survey, while expectations for 2025 GDP growth were also introduced in the later with a consensus at 2.0%.
+Based on figures reported by INEGI (Mexico's National Institute for Statistics and Geography), the unemployment rate decreased, from 3.0% in December 2022 to 2.8% in December 2023.
+Inflationary pressures started to eased during 2023 and the Mexican Central Bank continued acting in response by increasing the reference rate 2 times during 2023, from 10.5% to 11.25%.
 Mexico continues to benefit from a relatively young population, with 57.5% of the population under the age of 35 according to the latest population census performed in 2020.